-Electrogalvanized (electroplated) coatings are created by applying zinc to steel sheet and strip by electro-deposition.
+Electrogalvanized (electroplated) coatings are created by applying zinc to steel sheets and strips by electro-deposition.
 Similar to sheet galvanizing, the operation is continuous and coating thickness is minimal.
-Applied in a steel mill, sheet or strip is fed through entry equipmentinto a series of washes and rinses then into the zinc plating bath.
+Applied in a steel mill, sheets or strips are fed through entry equipment into a series of washes and rinses, then into the zinc plating bath.

 The most common zinc electrolyte-anode arrangement uses lead-silver or other insoluble anodes and electrolytes of zinc sulfates.
 Soluble anodes of pure zinc are also used.
 The coating develops as positively charged zinc ions in the solution are electrically reduced to zinc metal and deposited on the positively charged cathode (sheet steel).
 Grain refiners may be added to help produce a smooth, tight-knit zinc coating on the steel.